Core configuration is set by GeoHealthCheck in

 - SQLALCHEMY_DATABASE_URI: the database configuration.
 See the SQLAlchemy documentation for more info

 - SECRET_KEY: secret key to set when enabling authentication.
-Use
+Use the output of

 paver create_secret_keyto set this value